juzcho/Joint_Savings_Account_with_Solidity_and_Remix/README.md

-# Module 20 Challenge: Joint Savings Account
+# Joint Savings Account with Solidity

 ## Table of Contents